Trimmed PCE Inflation vs the PCE Deflator

 Covering April prices, the Bureau of Economic Analysis (BEA) released another widely followed core inflation measure on Friday.
-Many found it concerning.
-The reason the PCE Deflator received more attention than normal is that it’s generally the more stable measure and known as the one the Fed prefers (over CPI).
+Many found it extra concerning.
+The reason the PCE Deflator received increased attention is that it’s generally the more stable measure and known as the one the Fed prefers (over CPI).
 It indicated price growth well above the Fed targeted 2% pace.
-The Dallas Fed adjusts the PCE numbers to release yet another measure of inflation.
-This other report rarely receives any attention, but is worth visiting in that it allows assumptions about what is happening below the surface, including consumers' reaction to prices.
+A third inflation measure was also released Friday.
+Each month the Dallas Fed adjusts the PCE numbers to report this other inflation measure.
+This additional report rarely receives any investor attention.
+But, it is worth visiting in that it allows assumptions about what is happening below the economic surface, including consumers' reaction to prices.

 The Fed has said it views a 2% annual increase in inflation as consistent with its mandates of stable prices and maximum employment.
 The report on April CPI earlier this month indicated a pace, (for the month) well in excess of the target.
-One month is not a trend, and April certainly has its share of “one-off” issues, including it basing growth from April 2020, which printed negative.
+One month is not a trend, and April certainly has its share of “one-off” issues, including basing growth from April 2020, which printed negative 0.8% with the lockdowns.
 On Friday, the market couldn’t take much comfort in the PCE Deflator which also could indicate the Fed may have overshot in stimulating the economy.
-This one April number is not as easy to explain away in that It’s a broader gauge that is less volatile, and generally runs below CPI.
+This one April number is not as easy to explain away in that it’s a broader gauge that is less volatile, and generally runs below the CPI average.

 PCE Price Deflator